tfrahm/tfrahm.github.io-161/workshops.md

     Lastly, they told us about how coding can be used to perform all kinds of fancy math, and took us to a website called <a href="https://projecteuler.net/">Project Euler</a>.
     This site is esentially a series of complex mathematical problems which can be solved with increasingly difficult levels of computer programming knowledge.
 We were all given the chance to create an account, and then worked together to solve the first problem.
-We wrote the code below to find the sum of all the multiples of 3 or 5 below 1000:
+We wrote the code below (in C#) to find the sum of all the multiples of 3 or 5 below 1000:
     <br/><br/>